Reviewable/Reviewable/docs/reviews.md

 ### Counters

-The next three items on the toolbar are counters for files, discussions, and drafts.  <span class="red label">Red</span> counters indicate that you must address the given number of items to advance the review.  <span class="grey label">Grey</span> counters indicate that other participants must address the given number of items, but you're in the clear.
+The next three items on the toolbar are counters for files, discussions, and drafts.  <span class="red label">Red</span> counters indicate that you must address the given number of items to advance the review.  <span class="grey label">Grey</span> counters indicate that other participants must address the given number of items, but you're in the clear. <span class='grey label outlined'>Outlined red</span> counters indicate that you've [deferred](#deferring-a-review) reviewing files or responding to conversations until others have acted, but otherwise work just like a <span class='grey label'>grey</span> one.

 {:.tip}
 The counters take into account your unsent drafts, so somebody else may see different numbers on the same review.